quintype/developers/Readme.md

 ### Basic Concepts

-The [Stories, Cards and Elements](./stories-cards-and-elements.md) has an explanation of the basic building blocks of a Quintype story.
-The [Stacks](./stacks.md) documentation explains the easiest way to group stories together for various widgets on the page.
-[Story Collections](./story-collections.md) can be used for more advanced grouping, and for building of logical entities such as Magazine Issues or Courses.
+* The [Stories, Cards and Elements](./stories-cards-and-elements.md) has an explanation of the basic building blocks of a Quintype story.
+* [Stacks](./stacks.md) are the easiest way to group stories together for various widgets on the page.
+* [Story Collections](./story-collections.md) can be used for more advanced grouping, and for building of logical entities such as Magazine Issues or Courses.

 ### API Documentation

 The [API Documentation](https://itsman.quintype.com/sketches-swagger.json) is available in [swagger](http://swagger.io) format.
-This can be pasted into the [Swagger Editor](http://editor.swagger.io) to see a live view of the documentation.
+This can be pasted into the [Swagger Editor](http://editor.swagger.io/#/?import=https://itsman.quintype.com/sketches-swagger.json) to see a live view of the documentation.

 ### Preview